 Christy Pettis and Aran Glancy

-Teaching Is a Journey: A Mathematical Journey to Istanbul
+Teaching Is a Journey: Partner Quizzes to Support Learning

 This department provides a space for current and past PK–12 teachers of mathematics to connect with other teachers of mathematics through their stories that lend personal and professional support.